Bulletin #2534, Maine Invasive Plants: Lesser Celandine, Ranunculus ficaria (Buttercup Family)

 Mechanical: Small infestations of lesser celandine can be dug out using a hand trowel or small shovel.
 Effective removal of the plants from a site requires the removal of all plant parts, including underground tubers, as each tuber is capable of producing a new plant.
 The tubers are small and may be overlooked in the soil, so return visits should be made over the next couple of years to locate and remove stray plants.

 Chemical: For larger infestations, herbicide treatment is a more practical approach.
 This prevents excessive soil disturbance from digging, which could lead to colonization by other invasive plants.
 Herbicide should be applied in the early part of the season when plants are in leaf—preferably before native nontarget species have come up.
 This limits the time frame for herbicide application.
 Make plans in advance to ensure that treatment is applied at an optimal time.
 An application of a 0.5 percent mixture of a glyphosate-based herbicide can be sprayed on the leaves of the plants when the temperature is expected to be above 40 degrees F, and no rain is forecast for the next 12 hours.
 If the target population is in a wetland, be sure to use an herbicide formulated for those conditions.
 Glyphosate is nonspecific herbicide and will kill lesser celandine as well as desirable vegetation that it contacts, so avoid spraying nearby native plants.
-Use herbicides responsibly and follow manufacturer’s directions.
+Use herbicides responsibly and follow the manufacturer’s directions.
 Contact the Maine Department of Agriculture for information on restrictions that apply to the use of herbicides.
 Consult a licensed herbicide applicator before applying herbicides over large areas.

 Gleason, H.A. and A. Cronquist.
 Manual of Vascular Plants of Northeastern United States and Adjacent Canada, Second Edition.
 New York: New York Botanical Garden, 1991.